VectorworksDeveloper/SDKExamples/README.md

 ## Plugin Credential files

-<span style='color:red'>Vectorworks 2026 introduces the requirement</span> for script plugins that are encrypted/obfuscated and SDK plugins to have a satellite credentials file that defines who is the developer of the plugins is.
+<span style="color:red">Vectorworks 2026 introduces the requirement</span> for script plugins that are encrypted/obfuscated and SDK plugins to have a satellite credentials file that defines who is the developer of the plugins is.

 More information can be found here: [Plugin Credentials](https://github.com/Vectorworks/developer-scripting/blob/main/Common/Tasks/Info/PluginCredentials.md)